furudean/type-kana/README.md

 npm run dev
 ```

-This will start a watch and reload job as you make any changes in the code.
+This will start a live preview of the app, with a watch and reload job as you make any changes in the code.

 ## Building for production